 It’s Time to Abandon the “Classical Twin Method” in Behavioral Research

-Twin studies supply the “scientific evidence” most often cited in support of the claim that human behavioral differences are strongly influenced by heredity.
+Twin studies supply the "scientific evidence" most often cited in support of the claim that human behavioral differences are strongly influenced by heredity.
 Yet genetic interpretations of twin studies of behavior, including areas such as IQ, personality, criminality (antisocial behavioral), schizophrenia, and depression are based on the acceptance of highly questionable or even false assumptions.
-I am compelled to keep writing about this because these studies have not gone away, despite the critics’ airtight arguments that indicate that they should have gone away a long time ago.
+I am compelled to keep writing about this because these studies have not gone away, despite the critics’ airtight arguments that they should have gone away a long time ago.

 similar physical appearance

 This means that twin researchers and their critics don't have to argue anymore about whether MZ and DZ environments are different, since almost everyone now agrees that they are different.
 Twin researchers nevertheless continue to maintain that the EEA is valid based on four arguments, which I describe and deconstruct below.

 Argument A fails because it is a sleight-of-hand "heads I win, tails you lose" circular argument that twin researchers cannot lose, because they count both the "nature" and "nurture" sides of the behavioral coin as nature (genetic).